storacha/specs/content-serve-auth.md

 ### Flow

-1. Client creates a UCAN delegation granting `space/content/serve` capability to the gateway
+1. Client creates a UCAN delegation granting `space/content/serve` capability to the Gateway

-   - The `space/content/serve` capability is delegated to the service(s) designed to serve content stored by the Storacha Network (for example an IPFS Gateway).
+   - The `space/content/serve` capability is delegated to the service(s) designed to serve content stored by the Storacha Network (in this case an IPFS Gateway).
    - A `space/content/serve` delegation authorizes the service to serve data stored in a given space.
 Caveats MAY apply.
 The authorization is granted for the entire space, and all data within a space shares the same permissions.
-   - In the future, IPFS Gateways may support different delegation strategies such as: restricting access to specific CIDs, use of access tokens, restrictions on transport modes (http/bitswap).
+   - In the future, Gateways may support different delegation strategies such as: restricting access to specific CIDs, use of access tokens, restrictions on transport modes (http/bitswap).

-2. Client wraps this delegation in an `access/delegate` UCAN invocation
+2. Client wraps this delegation in an [`access/delegate` UCAN invocation](https://github.com/storacha/specs/blob/main/w3-access.md#access-delegate)
-3. Client encodes the invocation and sends it to the IPFS Gateway
+3. Client encodes the invocation and sends it to the Gateway
 4. The IPFS Gateway validates the delegation chain and stores the delegation

    - Multiple delegations can exist for the same space, allowing flexibility in access control.